 Four Ideas to Help Retool Your WFM Planning for the Coming Storms

-I was struck by a report that tornadoes were spawned from Hurricane Harvey in Texas.
+I was struck by a report that tornadoes were spawned from a Hurricane in Texas.
 As if a hurricane is not already too much!
 The idea that a concentrated danger can be found within a broader danger is sobering.

 So too are the trends we see in turnover in the contact center sector.
 The long-term trends in turnover, due to an improving economy and tightening labor market are items we discuss in our eBook on this topic.
 The concentrated danger that is posed - - the “tornado within the hurricane” - - involves the impacts on operations that happen when some of your valued people up and leave.